 - Willing to sign an employee confidentiality agreement.

 PHYSICAL REQUIREMENTS/MENTAL ACTIVITIES/ENVIRONMENTAL CONDITIONS

-This position will be constantly handling, seeing and sitting.
+This position will be constantly handling, seeing, sitting, and talking.

 Apply Here: https://www.salk.edu/about/careers/